 You can add other ingredients.
 For example, a banana adds nutrition and makes it even smoother.

-Or you can add avocado.
+Or you can add avocado, which also makes it creamy.
 However, doing this changes the color and makes it appear less appetizing.

 Another thing you can do is add carrots.
 But it’s difficult to completely blend the carrot, and you’re likely to wind up with chunks or slivers.